-A homemade natural insecticidal spray for hand-to-hand combat, a homemade ant trap to catch them all (see photo below), and various “lines ants won’t cross” to keep them out or contained are all found here!
+A homemade natural insecticidal spray for hand-to-hand combat, a homemade ant trap to catch them all, and various “lines ants won’t cross” to keep them out or contained are all found here!

 I killed 50 ants today in 10 minutes.

-Turns out that spilled sugar and a sticky molasses jar attract ants like…well, like spilled sugar and a sticky puddle of molasses!
+Turns out that spilled sugar and a sticky molasses jar attracts ants like…well, like spilled sugar and a sticky puddle of molasses!

 The microwave cabinet where I keep my sweeteners (since I don’t use a microwave anymore) was taken over by ants, the little kind that don’t even feel gross when you smash them with a fingertip.